Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF/README.md

 d00000
 ```

-Couple of words about the images itself.
+Couple of words about the `OVMF*.fd` images itself.
 Remember what commands we've used to launch QEMU:
 ```
 qemu-system-x86_64 \
   -drive if=pflash,format=raw,file=Build/OvmfX64/RELEASE_GCC5/FV/OVMF.fd \